 It is also beneficial for seniors to create goals, with the aid of a medical expert, and to start working towards achieving them.
 The goals need to be practical and easily attainable however, to instill confidence, such as having the ability to walk up and down the stairs independently while holding the handrail over the next couple of weeks, or walking the total length of the backyard within four weeks.

 Once an objective has been set, define the steps required to get to that goal.
 What types of exercises will help strengthen the muscles essential to go up and down the stairs, or to take a longer walk?
 And in case the goal is not achieved, think through what prevented the accomplishment, and what additional steps can be taken to set and reach a new goal.

 Most importantly, be sure to provide reassurance and support to cheer an older adult on towards regaining his or her self-assurance and confidence also to lessen any anxiety.

-For more fall prevention tips, or to arrange for a free in-home safety assessment, reach out to JFS Care, the expert providers of in home care services in Burbank, CA and the surrounding areas, any time at (213) 383-2273.
+For more fall prevention tips, or to arrange for a free in-home safety assessment, reach out to JFS Care, the expert providers of home care services in Burbank and the surrounding areas, any time at (213) 383-2273.
 Visit our Service Area page to see if our services are available in your neighborhood.